Blaisorblade/pdbp.github.io/index.md

 ### **Language level meaning**

 So far we have defined `implicit object`'s that define the capabilities that are declared in the `Dotty` type class `trait Containing`.
-Think of a them as *language level meanings*
+Think of a them as *language level meanings*.

 ### **Defining descriptions in terms of language level meaning**